How debt consolidation home loans work

 Do consolidation loans hurt your credit score?

 Every time you apply for credit, your credit score can temporarily drop slightly.
 However, if you then start making all your repayments on time and reduce your overall level of debt, your credit score will improve.
 It’s easier to do that with a low-interest debt consolidation loan.

 What credit score do I need for a debt consolidation loan?

-You can check your credit score for free with credit reporting agencies like Experian before you make your debt consolidation loan application.
+You can check your credit score with credit reporting agencies like Experian before you make your debt consolidation loan application.

 What is the smartest way to consolidate debt?

 The smartest way to consolidate debt is to avoid extending your debt or credit term unless it’s absolutely necessary.
 In other words, don’t turn short-term debt into long-term debt just to lower your repayments.
 If you do, you’ll end up paying more interest in the long run, even with a lower interest rate on your debt consolidation loan.

 You should continue with the same overall debt repayment amount when you take out a consolidation loan.
 This will allow you to pay off your debt faster and help you pay less interest.
 A debt consolidation loan is a good strategy if you’re committed to reducing your overall debt level.

 PA is an acronym that stands for ‘per annum’, which means ‘per year’.
 A ‘comparison rate’ is the cost of interest plus any loan fees and charges.
 You should always use the comparison rate when evaluating the total cost of different loan products.
 The loan with the lowest comparison rate is the cheapest.

 How much can you save with a debt consolidation loan?